Exaile 0.3 Roundup for November 5th, 2008

 directories, you can set a rescan interval, and/or have the library be watched

-these playlists in order or shuffle and/or on repeat.
-I am currently using it
+playlists in order or shuffle and/or on repeat.
+I am currently using it as my

-yet.
-This can all be done easily by using Exaile 0.3's pretty good looking
+can all be done easily by using Exaile 0.3's pretty good looking internal API.

 time you tried to connect to LastFM station, Gstreamer would lock up entirely,